 Let’s get right to it, shall we?

-- Myth 1: You can score better if you take the GMAT from a different country
+GMAT retake myth 1: You can score better if you retake the GMAT from a different country

 Fact: GMAT questions are the same all over the world.